 Students are strongly urged not to bring large sums of money or valuables to school.
 The school will not be held accountable for lost or stolen items.
+This includes cell phones and other electronic devices.

-Working Permits
+Work Permits

-Students beginning at the age of 14 may obtain their working permit and papers from the Secretary in the Guidance Office.
+Students beginning at the age of 14 may obtain their working permit and papers from the Administrative Assistant in the School Counseling Office.